ColinKennedy/nvim2/README_6.md

 that plugin that puts the commandline in te center of the screen might be a good addition

-Also make sure it works with contextlib.contextmanager, too

 - How to save past qf queries?
 (If it isn't just a default behavior)